basic-web-components/basic-web-components/README.md

 * Radio button list.
 A list box showing a radio button next to each item; an alternative way to represent selection in a single-selection list.
 * Ribbon.
 A space-sensitive presentation of a set of commands.
 * Rich text editor.
 Supports the basics: bold, italic, insert link, etc.
-* Rotating panels with dots.
-Rotates (once or indefinitely) through a sequence of horizontally-arranged pages, usually to add visual interest to a home page.
 * Scroll-up bar.
 Appears only when user scrolls down, then up.
 See http://usabilitypost.com/2014/05/24/the-scroll-up-bar/.
 Combine with persistent navigation bar?
 * Search box.
 A text box with standard decorations (magnifying class, customizable “Search” hint) to suggest a search field.
 * Sequence with dots.
 Sliding panels which add a series of dots (or labels?) to navigate its contents.
 Should support touch swiping.